DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 their results (the current/last submitted score in each case) ILIAS stored for the tool's "Line Items" (columns).

-@mjansenDatabay: Describe possible filters etc.

-A button "Re-calculate Results" is displayed over the gradebook to re-calculate the results of the users based on the scores provided by the context.
+A button "Re-calculate Results" is displayed above the gradebook to re-calculate the results of the users based on the scores provided by the context.

+Below this button, a filter is provided to filter (type: text input / default value: empty) the grade book by its users.
+The entered search string should be searched in the user's username, email and firstname/lastname.

+The ordering of the gradebook is changeable for the following fields:

+* Username (ascending/descending)
+* Line Item Result 1 (ascending/descending)
+* Line Item Result N (ascending/descending)

 ##### Score History